Corionis/CorionisServiceManager/docs/index.md

 ## Features
  * Monitors and manages a list of user-selected Windows services.
  * Select tab shows all Windows services available on the system.
- * Monitor and Select lists have multi-letter speed select.
+ * Monitor and Select lists have multi-letter speed search for the service name.
  * Remembers state:
    - Window size & location.
    - Monitor & Select lists column sizes.